DreamItGetIT/etcd-service-registrar/README.md

 The binary has the classical brief help about the arguments that it must and may been provided, showed when `-h`, or it is extended version `--help`, argument is used.

-You can download it from [here](https://github.com/DreamItGetIT/etcd-service-registrar/releases/download/v0.0.0/register-service.zip).
+You can download it from [here](https://github.com/DreamItGetIT/etcd-service-registrar/releases/download/v0.0.0/register-service.zip) (Linux x64, compiled and tested on Ubuntu 13.11)

 However you can also take a look them there:
 ```